Best Destiny 2 Exotic weapons for PvE & PvP

 • Best Use: PvP

-Sniper Rifles don’t see too much use in PvE these days, but they are great in PvP.
+Most Sniper Rifles don’t see too much use in PvE these days, but they are dominant in PvP.
 Cloudstrike is certainly no exception, with this Exotic weapon having the potential to produce some crazy plays.
 After landing a headshot on an enemy Guardian, a lightning bolt will slam the ground, striking anyone nearby.
 If multiple players are all standing next to one another, it’s your big chance to make a montage-worthy play.

 Dead Messenger